-Not exactly This is Us, is it?
-These fancy words can hide what is actually being said.
+These fancy words and lengthy sentences can hide what is actually being said.
 Do you know what helps?
 Reading the wordy bits in context.
 When you're following the flow of the narrative, it makes so much more sense!
 How does this translate to reading the Bible?
-If you take a tricky passage in the Bible and zero in on it, focusing in with the determination to make it make sense, you may be there for a while.
+If you take a tricky passage in the Bible and zero in on it, with the determination to make it make sense, you may be there for a while.
 Sure, you might get there in the end, but maybe it would have been faster to read the chapters before and after your tricky part, or better yet, the whole book!

 Being a fan of Jane Austen is an immersive experience

 After spending time with Jane Austen, you begin to think and breathe the Regency language.
 Does this sound like the ideal way to experience the Bible?
 It should!
 Do you ever find when you read a book of a different style you slip into the vernacular?
 Do you read a story about a southern belle and start saying, "fiddle-dee-dee!"
 I am terrible for doing this!
 Once, years ago, I had a customer walk up to me and ask where something was in the store.
 Without thinking (and with a head full of Austen!)
 I replied, “I confess, I do not know.”
 Yikes!
 Talk about embarrassing.